afzali/RTL-Commander/README.md

 - Confirmation dialogs for important actions
 - Visual feedback through notifications
 - Edit dialog for modifying saved settings
+- All Domains tab to manage settings across all websites

 ## Recent Updates

+### Version 1.2
+- **Added**: New "All Domains" tab that lets you view and manage settings from all websites in one place
+- **Fixed**: Toggle functionality now correctly disables settings without deleting them
+- **Fixed**: Changes made in the advanced panel now apply immediately without requiring a page refresh
+- **Improved**: Better handling of empty or disabled CSS settings
+- **Enhanced**: Support for Single Page Applications (SPAs) with automatic style reapplication on navigation
+- **Updated**: All notifications and messages are now in English
+- **Optimized**: Codebase cleanup and performance improvements

 ### Version 1.1
 - **Fixed**: RTL settings now correctly apply on page load without requiring manual toggling